RSSaltea/amascut-helper/README.md

 * Developed for **Hardmode**.
 * Normal mode may work but is not guaranteed.
 * For issues or suggestions, DM **`.saltea`** on Discord.

 ---

+##  Credit
+* Credit to Duk + Ellam for help for the intial release.

+---